sradl1981/SOFT5/INSTALL.md

 For testing purposes, the system requires additional dependencies:

 * Google Test 1.7 (https://github.com/google/googletest/).
 For gtest installation, see for example (http://stackoverflow.com/questions/13513905/how-to-setup-googletest-as-a-shared-library-on-linux) or use the system package installer if available.
-* MongoDB must be running locally.
+* MongoDB must be installed and running locally.

+IMPORTANT NOTE: Ensure mongodb is running BEFORE you start the tests since test tools!
+In the most primitive case, simply do a 'sudo mongod > log.mongoRun'.
+For an introduction to MongoDB, please [SEE THIS LINK](https://docs.mongodb.com/manual/introduction)

 Testing can then be done by: